2026 06 03 Thumbnail

 What this changes: when you see a Four Roses Single Barrel with a four-letter recipe code on the back label, you can now predict the flavor direction.
 Same distillery, same equipment, ten different intentions.

-The Perfect Pour app — coming soon.
+The Perfect Pour app — beta open now, launches July 4.
 For the full deep-dive on yeast strains and the Four Roses recipe system — the biochemistry of fermentation, what each of the five proprietary strains produces at a molecular level, how Elliott uses the mash bill and yeast grid to construct the annual LESB blend, and a pour-by-pour walkthrough of the ten recipe combinations — get notified when the Perfect Pour app launches.
-Get notified when it launches →
+Take your seat in the beta →

 Wilderness Trail Wheated Bottled-in-Bond Single Barrel Spring 2026